The two-dimensional one-component plasma is hyperuniform: Quantitative estimate on translation-invariance

 \subsection{Application: expectation of discrepancies in sub-systems}

 {\bar{t}} \begin{proposition} Let $\boxs$ be a box of size $L$ as introduced in Definition \ref{def:boxes}.
 Assume that it is contained in the disk $\DD(0, \ell/10)$.
 Then we have:

-\end{proposition} The point of \eqref{eq:esperance_une_fois_mollifiee} is that if $\epsilon \log \epsilon \log L$ is $\ll 1$ then the bound on the average discrepancy is $\ll L$, and thus \emph{much better than the crude estimate via the standard deviation} using Claim \ref{claim:DiSS}.
+\end{proposition} The point of \eqref{eq:esperance_une_fois_mollifiee} is that if $\epsilon \log \epsilon \log L$ is $\ll 1$ then the bound on the average discrepancy is $\ll L$, and thus \emph{much better than the crude estimate via standard deviation} using Lemma \ref{claim:DiSS}.
 This is crucial for us.

 \begin{proof}[Proof of Proposition \ref{prop:mollification}] Let us take $\G(\bX) := \Di(\bX, \boxs)$, which is clearly $\DD(0, \ell/10)$-local in view of our assumption on $\boxs$.
 Moreover $\EE_\La$ (by its Definition \ref{def:EELA}) is clearly $\La \setminus \Lab$-local.
 Fix the parameter $\bt$ as: